 We are always looking for feedback from customers and trial users and asked how the product can be improved based on the experience in the pilot.
 Tom said the following: “Reporting can be improved.
 It’s great that you can run reports over so many exhibits but it needs to become more flexible.
 For instance, we would like to be able to change the font and it would be nice if we can select templates.
 Alternatively, if we can report to MsWord we could modify the layout.”

-Tom is looking forward to our Elastic Search integration that is expected later this year.
+Tom is looking forward to our Elastic Search integration that is expected in 2018.
 This will enable investigators to also search across multiple cases.
 Tom: “This can be a very effective tool to gather intelligence and go back to old cases with new names”.
 Further Tom said he likes the fact that Tracks can import xml reports from expert tools but that he would like to see support for more artifacts: “Some of the expert tools distinguish 70 or even more different categories of forensic data points.
 Tracks Inspector selects data from the xml reports and tries to cram this in 8 categories and evidence dashboards.
 Users can drill down with facets in the evidence unit search but this is not always productive”.

 Our final question to Tom was if he would recommend Tracks Inspector to other organizations.
 Tom said yes and already various organizations have come and looked at their system.
 Other organizations are more than welcome to do so as well.
 Because of this successful trial Nottinghamshire Police have now procured a 20 concurrent user license from Tracks Inspector.